-A pdf copy of this section is available for download: Section 14 PDF
+A pdf copy of this section is available for download: This section is currently under development.

-1. Aberystwyth University is committed to ensuring a high quality educational experience for all its students, supported by appropriate academic, administrative and welfare support services and facilities.
-However, there may be occasions when students are dissatisfied with the teaching and learning facilities, or services, provided.
-Aberystwyth University believes that students should be entitled to have access to an effective system for handling complaints and that they should feel able to make a complaint, secure in the knowledge that it will be fairly investigated.
+1. Aberystwyth University is committed to ensuring a high quality educational experience for all its students whether studying at Aberystwyth or with a partner institution, supported by appropriate academic, administrative and welfare support services and facilities.
+However, there may be occasions when students are dissatisfied with the teaching and learning facilities, or services, provided and may wish to submit a complaint.
+Aberystwyth University believes that students should have access to an effective system for handling complaints and that they should feel able to make a complaint, secure in the knowledge that it will be fairly investigated.

 2. For the purpose of this procedure, a student complaint is defined as ‘an expression of dissatisfaction by one or more students about a university’s action or lack of action, or about the standard of service provided by or on behalf of the university’.

 3. Complaints that can be considered under the Procedure include those relating to:

 (i) aspects of a student’s learning and teaching experience

 (ii) services and facilities offered by the University

 (iii) services and facilities offered by a third party on behalf of the University that contributes to the student experience

 4. Complaints that cannot be considered under the procedure include those relating to:

 (i) academic appeals submitted against the decision of an examination board